-There is a major lesson here.
-CPCs will forever be at an informational disadvantage unless they generate their own, independent insights.
-Relationship management needs to be given more tools, including training and data access.
 The natural way to counter-balance the banks' greater knowledge of their own banks is for the regulators to bring a multi-bank, cross-bank perspective.
 This takes work and preparation.
 SCAP showed the value of making projections and summing them across banks.
 Relationship managers should make projection exercises a regular part of their work.
-These should be independent of the banks' own projections, which tend to be biased toward optimism.
+They may, of course, draw on resources outside of Relationship Management to make such projections, but the starting point of intelligent relationship management must be a clear understanding of this particular bank's business.
+FRBNY projections should be independent of the banks' own projections, which tend to be biased toward optimism.
+Relationship managers need to be very clear on the strategy of their banks, and translate their insights into projections that can be stress-tested routinely.